GitHawkApp/githawkapp.github.io/_posts/2018-10-02-Notifications-and-Background-Fetch.md

 The hard part is making this work well with the background fetch API and not annoying your users.

-### Setup
+### Permissions and Setup

-First off, you have to ask for notification permissions!
+Before anything can happen, you have to ask for notification permissions!

 ```swift
 UNUserNotificationCenter.current().requestAuthorization(options: [.alert], completionHandler: { (granted, _) in